etri/AI4ASD/pbr4RRB/README.md

 Please see [LICENSE.md](../LICENSE.md).

 ## Contact
-If you have any question or comment, please email <hw_kim@etri.re.kr>.
+If you have any question or comment, please email <ch.yoo@etri.re.kr>.